 Which is easier to read?
 Is it this multi-statement snippet:

-def params = request.params
+def params = request.paramsor this single statement:

 def config = whatever.getMyConfig()